TejasvOnly/Clash-Royale-Artificial-Intelligence/README.md

 #### Requirements
 - Windows OS
 - Python 3+
-  -Pygame
+  - Pygame
-  -tensorflow
+  - tensorflow
-  -keras
+  - keras
-  -pyautogui
+  - pyautogui
-  -opencv
+  - opencv
 - Any Android Emulator (BlueStacks recommended)
 - Make sure emulator is at lowest resolution possible and positioned at top left corner of your screen

 Clone the repository.
-And run the game in emulator then position it top left corner of screen, run main.py.
+And run the game in emulator then position it top left corner of screen, run [main.py](/Clash-Royale-Artificial-Intelligence/main.py).
 Postion the windows so that emulator is clearly visible.
 Start the battle and select the pygame window then press 'S' to start the AI.